openxpki/clca/README.md

 year must be specified with two digits only!

 Date/time may be specified in truncated form, omitting any number of "right-hand side" date/time components (e. g.
 "YYMM").

+Run `clca help datespec` for more details on the date specification.

 Unless you are using a HSM you will be prompted to enter the PINs protecting the CA private key during the creation of the CA.